Board Members

 Chaim Trachtman is a pediatric nephrologist with a faculty appointment at the University of Michigan.
 He is a consultant for clinical trial designs and implementation.
 He is the editor of the book, Women and Men in Communal Prayer: Halakhic Perspectives (KTAV,JOFA) and contributes to Lehrhaus and Times of Israel.
 He is a member of the board of Yeshivat Maharat.
 He is married to the president of AMIT and has five children who have given him six fantastic grandchildren.

-Paul Wachtel (Co-chair) joined the Board in 2018 and served as Treasurer before becoming co-chair.
+Paul Wachtel joined the Board in 2018 and served as Treasurer before becoming co-chair.
 He recently retired after spending 50 years on the faculty of the Stern School of Business at New York University and now devotes his time to synagogue architecture, history and administration among other things.
 He is married to Claire, has two grown children and four grandchildren.

-This week's Torah portion is Parshat Behar-Bechukotai
+This week's Torah portion is Parshat Nitzavim

 Candle Lighting